georgeyhere/Toast-RV32i/README.md

      - Produce a core that is capable of running the RV32ui unit tests from official [riscv-tests](https://github.com/riscv/riscv-tests) repo
      - Gain familiarity with open-source tools
-     - Gain familiarity with Linux environment

 - Stretch Goals:
      - Memory-mapped I/O and UART peripheral
-     - Add Zicsr extension support
+     - Zicsr extension support
-     - Add ISR handling
+     - ISR handling
-     - Formal Verification
+     - UVM and/or Formal Verification

 - Toast currently is capable of passing all RV32ui unit tests and has passed timing at 50MHz, however has not been tested on hardware until updated here.
+Very much still WIP, however updates may be infrequent due to school and other commitments.

 - Toast does not support interrupt handling, nor the CSR, FENCE, EBREAK, or ECALL instructions.